david-read-iii/habit-tracker-backend/README.md

 node src/index.js
 ```

+3. Start testing!
-3. Use Postman to test service calls.
-Use MongoDB Compass to verify database entries.
+   - Use Postman to mimic service calls.
+   - Use MongoDB Compass to verify database entries.
+   - Use Swagger to view API documentation.
+Open [this link](http://localhost:3000/api-docs) in browser.

 ## Stop Local Test